What is the NICU "Golden Hour"?

 Are there Any Additional Care Recommendations for Extremely Premature Newborns?

-Neonatologists recommend performing the following interventions for extremely premature newborns (before 28 weeks gestational age) during the first 72 hours of life:
+In neonatal care it is recommend to perform the following interventions for extremely premature newborns (before 28 weeks gestational age) during the first 72 hours of life:

 For additional resources on providing safe newborn care, check out the following articles: